EBolle/NLP-Weather-dataset/README.md

 ## The data

-The data originates from 2 great sources of publicly available data:
+The data originates from 2 sources of publicly available data:

 - [The Yelp Open Dataset](yelp)
 - [Global Historical Climatology Network (GHCN)](ghcn)